thomasbarkats/yasui/docs/en/reference/controllers.md

 In YasuiJS, controllers are classes decorated with `@Controller()` that group related endpoints together.
 Each method in a controller represents an HTTP endpoint, defined using method decorators like `@Get()`, `@Post()`, etc.

 Controller methods can simply return any value, which will be automatically serialized to JSON with a 200 status code.
-For more control, you can access the Express response object directly using `@Res()` and use native Express methods like `res.json()`, `res.status()`, or `res.sendFile()`.
+For manual response control, you can return a Web Standards Response object directly.

 ```typescript
 import { Controller, Get, Post } from 'yasui';